carpentries/governance/code-of-conduct-transparency-reports/2021-01-06-coc-transparency-report.md

 ### Further relevant information

-- The [Community facilitors program](https://carpentries.org/blog/2020/09/introducing-community-facilitators-program/) was announced that will teach a module on Code of Conduct facilitation.
+- The [Community facilitators program](https://carpentries.org/blog/2020/09/introducing-community-facilitators-program/) was announced that will teach a module on Code of Conduct facilitation.
 As per the pist, this module will bridge between community members at events and our Code of Conduct processes.